7 Walkthrough 1: The Education Data Science Pipeline With Online Science Class Data

 , and course_minutes.

-Next, we
+Next, we can process the

-can process the course data that we already loaded into the environment
+course data that we already loaded into the environment in order to create new

-in order to create new variables which we can use in analyses.
+variables which we can use in analyses.

-Information about the course subject, semester, and section are stored
+Information about the course subject, semester, and section are stored in a

-in a single column, CourseSectionOrigID
+single column, CourseSectionOrigID

 .
-This format of data storage
+This format of data storage is not ideal.

-is not ideal.
-If we instead give each piece of information its own
+If we instead give each piece of information its own column, we’ll have more

-column, we’ll have more opportunities for later analysis.
-We’ll use a
+opportunities for later analysis.
+We’ll use a function called separate()

-to do this.
-Below, we will load
+this.
+Below, we will load course_data

 and run the separate()

-function to split up the subject,
+function to

-semester, and section so we can use them later on.
+split up the subject, semester, and section so we can use them later on.

-# Split course section into components
+# split course section into components

-<-
+course_data <-

 course_data %>%

-course_data # Give course subject, semester, and section their own columns
+# Give course subject, semester, and section their own columns

 separate(